webix-hub/docs/data/api/ui.spreadsheet_confirm.md

 - **ok** - (*string*) the text of the 'Ok' button
 - **cancel** - (*string*) the text of the 'Cancel' button
 - **type** - (*'confirm-warning' or 'confirm-error'*) the confirm type: warning or error
 - **callback** - (function) contains a code that will be called when the user clicks on the button.
-As a parameter takes the *true/false* value - the alert result status
+As a parameter the function takes the *true/false* value - the confirm result status

 ~~~js